geoffreylitt/automerge-slate-playground/README.md

 # How it works

 - Automerge doc is the source of truth.
-Stores text as a string, plus comments which each contain two Automerge cursors to denote a span in the text
+The entire text content is stored as a single Automerge.Text string.
+Comments and rich text formatting are stored as an array of annotations, per the [OAFS](https://github.com/automerge/automerge/issues/193) idea; also similar to [atjson](https://github.com/CondeNast/atjson).
 - Doesn't meaningfully use Slate's tree representation.
 Just treats the doc as a single text node.
 - Intercepts insert/delete operations from the Slate editor, and converts to corresponding Automerge Text ops to edit